jamiecayley/jamiecayley.github.io/_posts/2016-05-20-An-Introduction-To-Abstract-Algebra-15.md

 * $$M_n(R)$$ has nonzero zero divisers

 If R is unitary, the group of units in $$M_n(R)$$ is generally called $$GL_n(R)$$, where GL stands for general linear.

+Stay tuned for a post on ring homomorphisms and quotients next!